 Arugula is a leafy green with a peppery, earthy taste that is an explosion of flavor, which makes it easy to understand why the Brits call it "rocket."
 Arugula's spicy mustard-like qualities add distinct energy to any dish, which has endeared it to legions of aficionados.

 This lively green is often thought to be a zestier lettuce or salad green.
-However, arugula is actually a cruciferous vegetable and a member of the health-enhancing Brassica family, which also includes kale, cabbage, Brussels sprouts and broccoli.
+But, arugula is actually a cruciferous vegetable and a member of the health-enhancing Brassica family, which also includes kale, cabbage, Brussels sprouts and broccoli.

 Arugula has small flat leaves and long stems.
 While it's delicious raw, its flavors can be enhanced and sweetened by a quick sauté or steam.
 Plus, it's a low-calorie option that's chock-full of vitamins, minerals and phytochemicals, packing a powerful punch of benefits.